This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

-Caregivers may use a fetal monitor to check your baby's heartbeat.
+Healthcare providers may use a fetal monitor to check your baby's heartbeat.
 You may need to keep the monitor on at all times.
-You may also only need to wear the monitor when your caregiver feels it is needed.
+You may also only need to wear the monitor when your healthcare provider feels it is needed.

 Caregivers will check your blood pressure, heart rate, breathing rate, and temperature.
 They will also ask about your pain.
 These vital signs give caregivers information about your current health.

 - Tocolytics: Tocolytics are given to stop contractions if your baby is not ready to be born.
 Contractions are when the muscles of your uterus tighten and loosen.

 - Steroids: Steroids may be given if you need to deliver your baby earlier than expected.
 These medicines help your baby's lungs to mature and prevent breathing problems after he is born.

 - Antibiotics: Antibiotics may be given to help treat or prevent an infection caused by bacteria.
 Antibiotics may be needed if you have an infection in your uterus.

 - Blood thinners: Blood thinners prevent clots from forming in your blood.
 They may be given if you are at risk for deep vein thrombosis (DVT).
 DVT is a condition in which clots form inside your blood vessels.